 The idea of creating a Garden Village at the airfield was tested through the preparation of the North Northamptonshire Joint Core Strategy (the strategic policy framework for the local authority areas of Corby, East Northamptonshire, Kettering and Wellingborough).
 This was adopted in July 2016 following various stages of consultation, and an examination by an independent Inspector.
 Policy 14 of the Joint Core Strategy (JCS) identifies the opportunity to create an exemplary Garden Village and sets out demanding standards for its design and operation.

-To make sure that key issues identified in the Joint Core Strategy are addressed in deciding whether and how the Garden Village should be built.
+A Masterplan and Delivery Strategy (MDS) has been prepared to make sure that key issues identified in the Joint Core Strategy are addressed in deciding whether and how the Garden Village should be built.
 These include the following:

 - How to make effective use of the previously developed airfield site, including the removal of existing aviation facilities and open storage uses and the restoration of the landscape;